jetify-com/devbox/vscode-extension/README.md

   reopen VSCode in devbox environment.
 Note: It requires devbox CLI v0.5.5 and above installed and in PATH.

+### JSON validation when writing a devbox.json file

+No need to take any action for this feature.
+When writing a devbox.json, if this extension is installed, it will validate and highlight any disallowed fields or values on a devbox.json file.

 ---

 ## Following extension guidelines